Understanding Wong Kar Wai, his themes, and his visuals

 Wong Kar Wai is one of the most influential auteurs of our time.
-To understand the individualistic style and the experimental aspect of his films, it is important to understand Hong Kong Cinema Second Wave.
+To understand the individualistic style and the experimental aspects of his films, it is important to understand Hong Kong Cinema Second Wave.

 HONG KONG CINEMA SECOND WAVE